WojciechMatuszewski/programming-notes/aws-serverless.md

 machine (of different kind, optimized for different things or general use) for cheap and play with that.
 You can control the exposition to the internet by defining ports and such.

+## S3 (Simple Storage Service)

+- safe place to store your files
+- data is spread between multiple devices and facilities
+- unlimited storage
+- files are store in something called **buckets**

+### Glacier and Glacier Deep Archive

+These are used for storing archive data.
+Something you do not need to get right away.
+It is very cost effective.

+## EBS (Elastic Block Store)

+> persistent block storage volumes for use with with EC2.

+So this is basically virtual hard disk in the cloud.
+Aws provides a variety of disks, from SSDs to normal Magnetic drives.

+## CloudWatch

+CloudWatch is used for monitoring (mostly performance).
+You can check your lambdas logs there and other stuff.

+## CloudTrail

+Do not confuse with `CloudWatch`.
+Think of this as a camera looking at you and records what you are doing.

+> Every time you create S3 bucket or make an API call to AWS it records that.

+You can later identify which users did what.

+## Databases

+Amazon has a plethora of different databases available.
+From traditional, SQL (relational) databases to Key-Vale ones (DynamoDB)

+### RDS

+RDS is the name for relational data bases.
+They have 2 key features:

+- Multi-AZ for disaster recovery, this is basically means that when your database fails, Amazon will dynamically update EC2 DNS to point to the other database.
+- Read-Replicas for performance.
+One database is connected to the other one.
+  That second one holds copies of your writes to the first one.
+In case of failure Amazon **will not** handle it automatically here.

+### NoSql/JSON